5 Reasons We Like the New Zebra ET401 LEARN MORE →

 5 Reasons the Zebra ET401 Is Built for Warehouse Work

 If you’ve worked in a warehouse, you know what happens to tablets.
 They get dropped on concrete.
 They’re left on forklifts.
-They go from cold storage to a hot loading dock in ten seconds.
+They go from cold storage to a hot loading dock in seconds.
 They get rained on in the yard, sprayed down during cleaning, and covered in dust before lunchtime.

 And that’s the biggest problem with consumer-grade tablets: they weren’t built for any of that.